 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.

-[insert contact details]
+office@stalkmundsduffield.co.uk

+07961 891168

 If you do not feel that your complaint has been dealt with appropriately, please contact [Insert contact details of Data Protection Officer or Data Protection lead].